transdigiware/blockchain/howto/ibp-console-manage.md

 When you use the {{site.data.keyword.blockchainfull_notm}} Platform console, you might need to view logs to debug an issue.

-If you need to obtain all {{site.data.keyword.IBM_notm}}-side log references to IBM Blockchain Platform from your instance or {{site.data.keyword.cloud_notm}} account, open a support ticket.
+In addition to the console and node logs, {{site.data.keyword.IBM_notm}} keeps logs regarding {{site.data.keyword.cloud_notm}} account activity on the {{site.data.keyword.blockchainfull_notm}} Platform instance.
+These logs are not available in customer clusters or their containers.
+If you need these service management logs, open a support ticket.
 {: note}

 ### Viewing your console logs